geekwaytothewest/frontends/README.md

 Builds output to `dist/`.
 Auth0 and API configuration are baked into the bundle at build time from `process.env` (`API_HOST`, `AUTH_DOMAIN`, `AUTH_CLIENT_ID`, `AUTH_CALLBACK`, `API_IDENTIFIER`, `LOGOUT_RETURN_URL`, `WEBPACK_MODE`) via webpack.
 Note that only the API **origin** (`API_HOST`) is baked — the convention-specific `org/{id}/con/{id}` path is resolved at runtime (see [Multiple conventions](#multiple-conventions)).

 In production the `dist/` bundle is uploaded to S3 (see [Deployment](#deployment)).
-For local use there is also a Docker image (`node:20-slim` build stage compiles the app, then copies `dist/` into an `nginx:stable-alpine` image serving port 80) — this is what the backend's Docker Compose stack builds, passing the same config as build `ARG`s.
+For local use there is also a Docker image (`node:lts-alpine` build stage compiles the app, then copies `dist/` into an `nginx:stable-alpine` image serving port 80) — this is what the backend's Docker Compose stack builds, passing the same config as build `ARG`s.

 ## Deployment